Learning-based Sketches for Frequency Estimation in Data Streams without Ground Truth: Methodology

 \subsubsection{Equivariant Learning}

 A straightforward practice of unsupervised frequency recovery is to impose the measurement consistency on the model, using a range space loss of form like $\left\| {\boldsymbol{A}x - y} \right\|_2^2$.
 However, the sketch operator $\boldsymbol{A}$\footnote{Note that we do not need to explicitly maintain the 0-1 sparse sensing matrix $\boldsymbol{A}$ in memory, although the control plane has sufficient space.
 Instead, we generate its elements on demand.} has a null space, which means the model converges freely to the biased solution $\boldsymbol{A}^\dag y + H(y)$ with $\boldsymbol{A}H(y) = 0$.
 This will cause unstable reconstructions without meeting ground truth data or prior information.
-According to CS theory, one direct way to alleviate the problem is ``$L_1$ minimization'' by adding a regularization $\left\| {x} \right\|_1$ penalizes against the lack of sparsity~\citep{huang2021toward}.
-Fortunately, it makes sense in streaming algorithms because heavy-tailed data such as network traffic exhibits high sparsity, but it is not enough to eliminate the impact of null space, since the accuracy of particular items is still unsatisfactory~\citep{li2023cs}.
+According to CS theory, one direct way to alleviate the problem is ``$\ell_1$-minimization'' by adding a regularization $\left\| {x} \right\|_1$ penalizes against the lack of sparsity~\cite{huang2021toward}.
+Fortunately, it makes sense in streaming algorithms because heavy-tailed data such as network traffic exhibits high sparsity, but it is not enough to eliminate the impact of null space, since the accuracy of particular items is still unsatisfactory~\cite{li2023cs}.

-In order to learn more knowledge beyond the range space of $\boldsymbol{A}$, we draw on ideas from the Zipf Law prior of streaming item frequencies, and this is a common and natural reoccurring pattern in real-world data~\citep{aamand2024improved}.
+In order to learn more knowledge beyond the range space of $\boldsymbol{A}$, we draw on ideas from the Zipf Law prior of streaming item frequencies, and this is a common and natural reoccurring pattern in real-world data~\cite{aamand2024improved}.
 At their simplest, zipfian models are based on the assumption of a simple proportionality relationship: ${f(k_j)} \propto \frac{1}{j}$, where $f(k_j)$ is the frequency of $j$-th key $k_j$ in keys set sorted by volume as shown in Fig.~\ref{zipfian}.
-Furthermore, we posit an additional assumption of ``temporal smoothness'' in the heavy-tailed prior, observing that frequencies within adjacent temporal sample points tend to express similar zipfian behavior: a few frequent items exhibit approximate proportional growth, while other infrequent items remain their original size.
+Furthermore, we introduce an additional assumption of ``temporal smoothness'' in the heavy-tailed distribution—a well-established principle in real-world measurement studies~\cite{zhang2009spatio}.
+This assumption captures the empirical observation that frequencies within \textit{adjacent} temporal sample points tend to express similar zipfian behavior: a few frequent items exhibit approximate proportional growth, while other infrequent items remain their original size.

 Under this mild prior information, we define a group of transformations $\mathcal{P}=\left\{ p_{1,\dots,|\mathcal{P}|} \right\}$, in which arbitrary $p_i$ can be summarized in the following steps: Given a positive integer $c$ which usually takes value around the sampling interval, $p_i$ allocates it proportionally based on the volume of exchanged (or hot) keys in the input frequency vector.
 Next, the transformation randomly selects a small number of frequencies, i.e. 5$\%$ from the remaining non-hot keys, and increments them by minimum update unit.
 As Fig.~\ref{learning}~(a) shows, for all possible $x$ in the unbounded frequency set $\mathcal{X}$, the equivalent relationship $T_{p}x \in \mathcal{X}, \ \forall p \in \mathcal{P}$ holds, where $T_p \in \mathbb{R}^{N \times N}$ is the corresponding transformation matrix of $p$.
 Then, our learned solver $D$ should also capture such invariant proportional property of the target domain, that is, $D(\mathbf{A}T_px)=T_pD(\mathbf{A}x)$.
 This additional constraint on the mapping allows the model to learn beyond the range space (see details in Theorem~\hyperref[theorem3]{3}).
 If the incremental component can be handled by the solver, then the ambiguity in null space recovery can be effectively mitigated during learning.
 As shown in Fig.~\ref{learning} (c) and (d), the network weights are updated by minimizing the following objective: